Aṅguttara Nikāya 8.10

 So yaṁ yadeva rukkhaṁ kuṭhāripāsena ākoṭeyya tattha yāni tāni rukkhāni daḷhāni sāravantāni tāni kuṭhāripāsena ākoṭitāni kakkhaḷaṁ paṭinadanti;

 where he’d knock various trees with the axe.
-The trees that were firm and substantial made a cracking sound.
+The trees that were firm and solid made a cracking sound.

 yāni pana tāni rukkhāni antopūtīni avassutāni kasambujātāni tāni kuṭhāripāsena ākoṭitāni daddaraṁ paṭinadanti.